Review Session - Case Management

-WebChart has the ability to create stages for open WR Case Management encounters, so that case management staff can easily determine what stage the encounter is in, when working them.
+WebChart has the ability to create stages for open WR Case Management encounters, so case management staff can easily determine what stage the encounter is in when working with them.
 If interested in encounter stages, review what each stage should be named and determine when each is to be used.

 In order to set up and establish the preferred stage(s), the Encounter Types Editor must be used, whereby the existing encounter type can have any stages and ordering specified and saved.
 Once created, staging will be available within the WR Case Management encounter, and the worklist will have the option of filtering by stage(s), as well.

 In the Notes/Tracking section of the WR Case Management encounter, there is the option to notate a Follow-up Date.
 Follow-up dates are great for ensuring individuals are continuing to be monitored because they provide a quick reference of when the individual is expected to be seen again.
 This date can reference a follow-up with either an in-house or external provider.
 The Follow-up Date will appear on the WR Case Management Worklist portlet, providing visibility to any ongoing management needs of an open case.
 Additionally, the Follow-up Date can be configured by MIE to display on the grey patient header, if preferred.